 - Do they seem open and receptive to feedback?

 4. They’re willing to invest in themselves

-Your ideal client is someone who is willing to invest in themselves for the result they say they want, by means of investing in a coaching program with you.
+Your ideal client is someone who is willing to invest in themselves for the result they say they want, and specifically, by means of investing in a coaching program with you.